alm-tools/alm/docs/contributing/README.md

 # How does the frontend talk to the backend
 Documented in the [principles of ASYNC](./ASYNC.md).

+# How is global state managed
+State for visual components in mostly managed by redux which we have made type-safe.
+[Checkout the docs](./REDUX.md).

 # Conventions
 Please see [CONVENTIONS.md](./CONVENTIONS.md)